 Step 3 - Marketplace

-You can see all the available plugins on the Marketplace dedicated for Visual Studio Code.
+You can see all the available plugins on the Marketplace dedicated to the Visual Studio Code.
 Type python in the search box and click on the Search Button.
 The results should be similar to one as shown in Fig 7.

 We can also browse the available extensions within the IDE by clicking on View -> Extensions or press Ctrl + Shift + x.
 Enter python on the Search Box and hit Enter Key.
 It will show the same extensions list within the IDE as we saw on the Marketplace Page as shown in Fig 8.